freqstart/freqstart/README.md

 ### Recommended VPS

-If you take crypto bot trading seriously never use a VPS with only one core.
-Freqtrade may not utilize multithread but with CPU-heavy strategies like NFIX, your VPS would be locked up nearly 100% every time.
-Also, it is recommended to add 1 CPU core per bot.
-So if you run 3 different strategies, you should have at least 4 CPU cores to have some buffer for other system tasks.
-Additionally install bashtop ($ sudo apt install bashtop), set the timing to 30.000ms, and look how long it takes your VPS to finish the calculation of a new trading candle from 100% to under 20% within 10 bars (= 5 minutes) per core.
-A good benchmark for NFIX would be 2 minutes, which are 4 bars.
-Anything higher or permanent above 90% and you risk losing money or never getting any trading entries.
-Don't be cheap on your way to the moon or you probably end up in goblin town anyways.
+If you take crypto bot trading seriously, never use a VPS with only one core.
+Freqtrade doesn't use multithreading, but with CPU-heavy strategies like NFIX, your VPS would be at almost 100% capacity every time.
+It is also recommended to add 1 CPU core per bot.
+So if you are running 3 different strategies, you should have at least 4 CPU cores to have some buffer for other system tasks.
+Additionally, install bashtop ($ sudo apt install bashtop), set the timing to 30,000ms and see how long it takes your VPS to finish calculating a new trade candle from 100% to below 20% within 10 bars (= 5 minutes) per core.
+A good benchmark for NFIX would be 2 minutes, which equals 4 bars.
+Anything higher or consistently above 90% risks losing you money or never getting a trade entry.
+Don't be too cheap on your way to the moon, or you'll probably end up in goblin town anyway.

 HostHatch (NVMe 4GB & 16GB / Hong Kong / Ubuntu LTS): [hosthatch.com](https://cloud.hosthatch.com/a/2781)